syncfusion-content/maui-toolkit-docs/maui-toolkit/TabView/Getting-Started.md

 ## Prerequisites

 Before proceeding, ensure the following are setup:
-1. Install [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) or later is installed.
+1. Ensure [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) or later is installed.
 2. Set up a .NET MAUI environment with Visual Studio 2022 (v17.8 or later) or Visual Studio Code.
-For Visual Studio Code users, ensure that the .NET MAUI workload is installed and configured as described [here.](https://learn.microsoft.com/en-us/dotnet/maui/get-started/installation?view=net-maui-8.0&tabs=visual-studio-code)
+For Visual Studio Code users, ensure that the .NET MAUI workload is installed and configured as described [here](https://learn.microsoft.com/en-us/dotnet/maui/get-started/installation?view=net-maui-8.0&tabs=visual-studio-code).

 ## Step 1: Create a New .NET MAUI Project

 ### Visual Studio

 1. Go to **File > New > Project** and choose the **.NET MAUI App** template.
 2. Name the project and choose a location.
-Then click **Next**.
+Click **Next**.
 3. Select the .NET framework version and click **Create**.

 ### Visual Studio Code

-1. Open the command palette by pressing `Ctrl+Shift+P` and type **.NET:New Project** and enter.
+1. Open the command palette by pressing `Ctrl+Shift+P` and type **.NET: New Project** and press **Enter**.
 2. Choose the **.NET MAUI App** template.
-3. Select the project location, type the project name and press **Enter**.
+3. Select the project location, type the project name, and press **Enter**.
-4. Then choose **Create project.**
+4. Choose **Create project**.

 ## Step 2: Install the Syncfusion .NET MAUI Toolkit Package

 ### Visual Studio

-1. In **Solution Explorer,** right-click the project and choose **Manage NuGet Packages.**
+1. In **Solution Explorer**, right-click the project and choose **Manage NuGet Packages**.
 2. Search for [Syncfusion.Maui.Toolkit](https://www.nuget.org/packages/Syncfusion.Maui.Toolkit/) and install the latest version.
 3. Ensure the necessary dependencies are installed correctly, and the project is restored.